Happy away days on the cards

 Sunderland v Chelsea (1945)

 Sunderland are a side on the up under Gus Poyet but the outcome of this game will depend on which Chelsea turn up.
 Jose Mourinho's side have thrown in some shockers this season - notably in Switzerland last week and when fortunate to draw with West Brom at home - but their second-half performance against Southampton, or their 3-0 romp at West Ham, would see them continue what's a fine record in this fixture.
 Sunderland have beaten Manchester City, Newcastle and Southampton at home and their chance isn't to be dismissed lightly; it does, however, depend not just on their performance but on that of their opponents.
 It may not surprise you, given the concerns outlined, that I'm not willing to chance good Sunderland getting the better of bad Chelsea at the odds on offer.
-However, I do suggest backing both teams to score and Chelsea to win at 13/5.
+However, I do suggest backing both teams to score and Chelsea to win.
 For starters, Sunderland have scored in every home game since they lost 2-0 on the opening day of the season, and Chelsea clearly have their weaknesses at the back.
 History also suggests this is a more than likely outcome - each of Chelsea's last five visits to the Stadium of Light have seen them concede and win - and as well as scoring against the aforementioned teams, Sunderland also managed to find the net despite losing when hosting both Manchester United and Liverpool.
 At the price on offer it's an appealing way of getting with the visitors and it's probably better than trying to be more specific with a selection of correct scores, given that Chelsea have beaten Sunderland 4-2 and 7-2 (the latter at home) in recent reasons.

 Verdict: Sunderland 1 Chelsea 3 (BC)